membraneframework/membrane_tutorials/get_started_with_membrane/03_elements.md

   for <<sample::binary-size(sample_size) <- buffer.payload>>, into: <<>> do
 ```

-Now we can convert each sample to an integer with another utility from `Membrane.RawAudio`: `sample_to_value`.
+Now we can convert each sample to an integer with another utility from `Membrane.RawAudio`: (sample_to_value)[https://hexdocs.pm/membrane_raw_audio_format/Membrane.RawAudio.html#sample_to_value/2]`.
 Having the integer, we can multiply it by the gain and convert it back to the binary representation.

 ```elixir
     value = RawAudio.sample_to_value(sample, stream_format)